jdittrich/userNeedResearchBook/text/allURBook.md

 To find the right participants for your research, try to find out where those people are: users of a particular software can be found on mailing lists, forums and user meetups.
 Young adults could be found via bulletin boards on campus.
 Retired people may be found in church congregation and retirement homes.

 Inform possible participants about the study and what they can expect when they participate.
-Regardless of how you inform them – by speaking directly to them, by using a note on a blackboard or by writing an eMail –  you should give them the following information the following information:
+Regardless of how you inform them – if by speaking directly to them, by using a note on a blackboard or by writing an eMail –  you should give them the following information:

 - The purpose of the study
 - the research method (answering questions and observation)